microsoft/vscode-docs/CONTRIBUTING.md

 To enable this for keyboard shortcuts, use the format `kb(workbench.action.files.openFile)` where the command name is included in parentheses.

->For a list of keybingings and the relevant `Command Ids` review the [keybindings document](https://code.visualstudio.com/docs/editor/keybindings).
+>For a list of key bindings and the relevant `Command Ids` review the [key bindings document](https://code.visualstudio.com/docs/editor/keybindings).

 If you are listing out multiple key bindings, you can use a table.